mmthomaslinode/docs/docs/guides/languages/_index.md

 ---
 title: Languages
-description: "Select a programming language to view all related guides."
+description: "This section provides you with a list of programming languages from which you can choose to display a list of all related guides and how-tos on the selected subject."
 aliases: ['/languages/']
 ---